shankars2002/react-hiring-dashboard/README.md

 # 🚀 Jobs - Hiring Dashboard

-This is a full-stack web application built as part of the **100B Jobs Challenge**, where the goal is to review hundreds of candidate submissions and **intelligently select a diverse and qualified team of 5 people to hire**.
+This is a full-stack web application built as part of the Jobs Challenge, where the goal is to review hundreds of candidate submissions and **intelligently select a diverse and qualified team of 5 people to hire**.
 ---

 ## 🧠 Project Objective